bradybromaghim/CSCI3700/README.md

 Homework 3
 Team members: Brady Bromaghim
+Download all of the files, then run the quick start commands below
 ## Quick Start
 ### Local Test Setup
 First, we need to install a Python 3 virtual environment with: